anirudh-eka/anirudh-eka.github.io/about/index.markdown

 				</section>
 			</section>
 			<section id="about-me">
-				Toomanynames is about finding freedom in the world and in the self.
+				Toomanynames is about fighting for freedom in the world and in the self.
 It is written by Anirudh "Eka", a poet and software developer based in Chicago.
 			</section>
       	</div>
 	</div>